flecoqui/projects/_posts/2017-06-23-geneatique.md

 ## Conclusion ##

-The main objective of this project was to automate the generation of subtitles associated with training courses videos in order to:
+The main objective of this project was to enable CDIP to distribute his application through Windows Store in order to address the 500 Millions devices running Windows 10. publisautomate the generation of subtitles associated with training courses videos in order to:
 - increase the reach of Mandarine's services (up-to 8 subtitle languages per video)
 - improve the time to publish the videos

-Beyond those legacy components, the architecture of this deployment is based on the following Azure's components:
-1. Azure Azure Media Services </p>
-2. Azure Cognitive Services Text Translator key</p>
-3. Azure Search Services Account </p>
-4. Azure Web App </p>
-5. Microsoft Bot Framework (Node.js) </p>
-6. Azure Virtual Machines running the Ubuntu and Apache/PHP/Symfony/MySQL. </p>

 **Measurable impact/benefits resulting from the implementation of the solution:**</p>